PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 These are mechanisms used in game-tree searching to strategically increase the search depth of certain moves, beyond the fixed depth @marsland[p.3].
 The primary purpose of selective search extensions is to shape the game-tree so that "interesting" positions are explored more thoroughly and uninteresting ones aren't.
 Shannon categorizes this as a *type B* strategy @shannon_1950_programming[p.13].
 However, these extensions need to be controlled as the tree can explode in size if done too frequently or extensively @parallel_chess_searching[p.43].

 === Check Extensions
 Checks are the most forceful type of move, as they limit the responses from the opponent.
-The rationale behind check extension is that, if an opponent is in check, it is reasonable to assume that it might lead to a checkmate, as such extending this might be beneficial.
+The rationale behind check extension is that, if an opponent is in check, it is reasonable to assume that it might lead to a checkmate, as such extending the analysis of this move might be beneficial.
 And since the opponent's responses are limited, it's not too computationally expensive.
 As such, check extensions are the most common type of extension heuristic.
 Check extensions differ from quiescence search in that they occur during the main alpha-beta search before the depth limit is reached, while quiescence search happens after the normal search depth is exhausted and continues until the position is tactically quiet @parallel_chess_searching[p.42].

 === Pawn Pushes
 In this mechanic, the search is extended if the pawn is near promotion, typically when a pawn is moved to the 7th (for white) or 2nd (for black) rank.
 Passed pawns advancing to these ranks create significant threats that can drastically alter the evaluation, making deeper analysis necessary to assess promotion threats and defensive resources accurately.
 This should optimally be added to quiescence search itself if possible @parallel_chess_searching[p.43] @marsland[p.8].